It is very easy to prevent and get rid of whiteheads.

 You can get rid of the whiteheads by opening up the clogged skin pores and removing the dead skin tissues and dirt from the pores.
 For this, facial steam or sauna is a real solution.
 It also helps in adding glow and beauty to the facial skin.

-The procedure is simple; allow your face to get soaked in steam arising from a jug of boiled water for 5 minutes and then pat dry your skin with a clean towel.
+The procedure is simple: allow your face to get soaked in steam from a jug of boiled water for 5 minutes, then pat dry your skin with a clean towel.

-Another way to do the steaming is to soak a clean towel in warm water and place the semi-soaked warm towel on your face for a couple of minutes (repeat the same three times in a sitting).
+Another way to steam is to soak a clean towel in warm water and place the semi-soaked warm towel on your face for a couple of minutes (repeat the same three times in a sitting).

 3. Apple Cider Vinegar